 The incidence of feline giardiasis is relatively low in North America (about four percent), but it can sometimes wreak havoc in catteries, shelters, and some multi-cat households; in short, wherever a large number of cats share space.
 Also, cats with outdoor access may ingest the organism by drinking water from a stream or pond, particularly in agricultural areas.

 Giardia cysts can be identified in a fecal smear under a microscope.
 Since cysts are shed in stools sporadically, several different fecal samples may be needed for a positive identification.
 Special stains may be needed, as the organism can sometimes be elusive.

-Giardiasis is often treated with metronidazole (Flagyl), but there are several other oral medications available.
+Giardiasis is often treated with metronidazole (Flagyl), but there are several other oral medications available including Fenbendazole.
+Because cats are very small, the pills are usually split, making them taste bitter; it is possible to find cat-friendly formulas that make the flavor less bitter.
 According to Dr. Mike Richards, cats show more resistance than dogs to medication for giardiasis, so sometimes it takes several courses of treatment or a switch to another medication to effect a cure.

 Scrupulous scooping, cleaning, and disinfecting of litter boxes will help prevent the spread of giardia to other cats.
 A 30:1 solution of chlorine bleach may be effective for litter boxes, and some catteries advocate steam cleaning of all surfaces where giardia cysts might be present.